CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 So when an integrator or manufacturer performs their _Due Diligence_, there are a number of steps they may consider when volunteers are involved:

 * Start with ensuring the software _under your own control_ lives up to your own expectations.
 This should include an overview of your software's dependency graph.
-* Take a hard look at what open source projects and communities you depend on, and keep track of this information in your software's SBOM documents.
+* Take a hard look at what Open Source projects and communities you depend on, and keep track of this information in your software's SBOM documents.
 * Perform a risk assessment of these, to determine which ones require attention first, second, and so on.
 * With this assessment in hand, take steps to address or mitigate any issues you have identified – this is your _Due Diligence_.